Visitors online: (85), Reads so far today (4234), yesterday (11238)

 Four Survival Guns

-I recently received an email from Kent, a reader in Alaska, who already lives a lifestyle where hunting, fishing, gathering, gardening, canning, etc…, is common and simply part of his and his wife’s current way of life.
-He brought up the notion of how firearms are integral to rural survival living and listed some practical recommendations.
+From ‘Kent’, a reader in Alaska, who already lives a lifestyle where hunting, fishing, gathering, gardening, canning, etc., is common and simply part of his and his wife’s current way of life.
+He brought up the notion of how firearms are integral to rural survival living and listed some practical recommendations including the four survival guns he would choose.

 Kent from Alaska writes: